shixindea/water-pro/site/src/vueDocs/migration-v4.en-US.md

   - **selectedBgColor** Remove default
   - **selectedBorderColor** Remove default
 - `Button`
-  - 删除 `type='danger'`， Danger becomes a button attribute rather than a button type
+  - remove `type='danger'`， Danger becomes a button attribute rather than a button type
 - `Radio`
   - `RadioGroup` Before the type attribute in, you define whether it is in the form of a button.
 Change it to `option-type`
   - `RadioGroup` Removed **defaultValue**
 - `Scrollbar`
   - `noresize` and `tag` remove
+- `FormPro`
+  - remove props.baseRowStyle
+  - remove props.baseColProps
+  - remove props.compact
+  - remove props.autoAdvancedLine
+  - schema 中
+    - remove show
+    - isAdvanced -> 4.0 At first, you can use isadvanced = true for folding judgment.
+Isadvanced = true is hidden by default
+  - In the dynamicrules method, the detection and writing of value in the validator have changed
+- `TablePro`
+  - Discard basiccolumn format
+  - Uploadcard can perform data binding callback without specifying the 'changeEvent: 'changeUpload'' event in the schema
+  - Abolish formschema Colprops field, please use formpro prop.
+Instead of labelcol, if you want to customize the label and wrapper width of each field separately, please use `schema.itemProps`
+  - Abolish formschema Rendercomponentcontent support, please use formschema End or formschema suffix
+  - remove BasicColumn.format

 #### Component refactoring